mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 When core components (like optimisation methods) are properly abstracted and packaged, they become valuable assets across multiple projects rather than remaining trapped in single-use implementations.
 This separation enhances code quality, promotes reusability and enables collaborative development.

 The `pyga` package can be installed locally using the following command `pip install git+https://github.com/mark-hobbs/pyga.git`.

+## Abstraction

+Carefully designed abstractions are the key to writing usable and extensible code.
+Abstraction is the process of managing complexity by only exposing the essential features of an object/system and hiding the lower-level implementation details.

+It is a common misconception that the purpose of abstraction is to remove repetition.
+Whilst it might to a degree serve this purpose, the most important job of a good abstraction is to remove dependencies.
+Good abstractions provide interfaces that reduce coupling...

+The `Individual` class effectively demonstrates the principle of abstraction. ...by providing a consistent interface between the problem domain and the optimiser, enabling the same optimisation logic to be applied across a wide range of problems with minimal changes.

+- Single responsibility principle
+- Separation of concerns
+- Dependency extraction
+- Loose-coupling
+- Interfaces

 ## Problems